bakarekt/Lab-management/README.md

 ```

 ## Run
-Yype email and mssv and isAdmin in Database
+Type email and mssv and isAdmin in Database
 ```bash
 npm start
 ```